 - Make sure they are not asking you to wait for ages for payment.
 If someone is asking you to work for 14 days before receiving any money, something is fishy.
 You should ideally be asked to do a PAID test before you begin.
 After this, you can sort out a payment schedule that can be article-based or weekly.
 If there is a lot of work to be done for one piece, asking for about 25% of the amount as a down payment may be a good idea.
 This will normally happen as you grow your number of clients.

 - If they ask you to sign a freelancer agreement- Good Sign.
 They have standards they expect you to live up to which normally means they live up to those standards as well.
-It will also give you some comfort while working for them.

 - Constant e-mail support, having a slack group with the company you are working for, etc are also good ideas.
 It helps you stay connected and you do not have to worry about being ghosted by your employer.